Moe Berg: Spying for the U.S. government

 In late 1943, Berg was assigned to Project Larson, an OSS operation set up by OSS Chief of Special Projects John Shaheen.
 The stated purpose of the project was to kidnap Italian rocket and missile specialists in Italy and bring them to the U.S. Another project hidden within Larson was called Project AZUSA, which had the goal of interviewing Italian physicists to learn what they knew about Werner Heisenberg and Carl Friedrich von Weizsäcker.
 It was similar in scope and mission to the Alsos project.

 During the mission, Berg had a heated run-in in Italy with Alsos chief Boris Pash, a controversial army officer who played a major role in the stripping of the security clearance of Robert Oppenheimer.

 From May to mid-December 1944, Berg hopped around Europe, interviewing physicists and trying to convince several to leave Europe and work in the United States.
 In November, news about Heisenberg giving a lecture in Zürich reached the OSS.
 Berg was assigned to attend the lecture, which took place on December 18, and determine "if anything Heisenberg said convinced him the Germans were close to a bomb."
 If Berg concluded that the Germans were close, he had orders to shoot Heisenberg; Berg determined that the Germans were not close.
-On orders direct from President Franklin Roosevelt, Berg persuaded Antonio Ferri, who had served as the head of the supersonic research program in Italy, to relocate to the United States and take part in supersonic aircraft development here.
+On orders direct from President Franklin Roosevelt, Berg persuaded Antonio Ferri, who had served as the head of the supersonic research program in Italy, to relocate to the United States and take part in supersonic aircraft development there.
 When Berg returned with Ferri, Roosevelt commented "I see that Moe Berg is still catching very well".
 During his time in Switzerland, Berg became close friends with physicist Paul Scherrer.
 Berg resigned from the OSS after the war, in January 1946.